yamahigashi/unofficial-fabricengine-documents-ja/Source/KLProgrammingGuide/globals.rst

 Example of explicit read-only or read-write :code:`this` in methods:

-.. kl-example:: Explcit read-only or read-write "this" in methods
+.. kl-example:: Explicit read-only or read-write "this" in methods

   struct Vec2 {
     Float64 x;